nextcloud/documentation/user_manual/files/encrypting_files.rst

 keys`` button.
 There is no reason to save them after disabling decryption, because if encryption is enabled again you'll generate a new set of keys.
 Your keys are preserved in case something goes wrong with the decryption and you need your keys to access your files.
-Which is not likely to happen.

 Files Not Encrypted
 -------------------